• Skip to primary navigation

 I boil the potatoes and eggs together in a pot for 14 minutes.
 This leaves the potatoes tender and the center of the eggs just a little less than hard-boiled.

-Drain the potatoes and eggs, then run under cold water to bring the heat off of them.
+Drain the potatoes and eggs, then run them under cold water to bring the heat off of them.

 Once the items are cooled, peel the eggs and dice, reserving the yolks.